area17/twill/docs/.sections/getting-started/installation.md

 :::

 Twill's `install` command consists of:
 - creating an `admin.php` routes files in your application's `routes` directory.
-This is where you will declare your own Twill routes.
+This is where you will declare your own admin console routes.
 - publishing Twill's database migrations to your application's `database/migrations` directory.
 - migrating your database with those new migrations.
 - publishing Twill's configuration files to your application's `config` directory.